-Congratulations on receiving an offer to study the Bachelor of Medicine - Joint Medical Program!
+Congratulations on receiving an offer to study the Bachelor of Medical Science and Doctor of Medicine!
 Your medical studies over the next five years will prepare you for a rewarding career as a doctor.
 You'll gain the skills, knowledge and confidence to play a key role in the maintenance and promotion of individual and community health in Australia and worldwide.

 Now that you've received your offer, you can choose to accept, apply for deferral or decline.